StadGent/fractal_styleguide_gent-base-archive/README.md

 This includePaths path may vary depending on your setup!

 ### Fonts
-You need to make sure the Expressway font is included on an additional include file.
+You need to make sure the Expressway font is included in your project somehow.
 This would be done by including the Typescript script in your project and requesting a license / Typekit kit from the web team at Digipolis.

 Example: